Traditional Chinese Medicine

 1. Chinese Herbal Medicine

-Chinese herbology is the major part of the system of Traditional
+herbal medicine is the major component in the system of Traditional

-Chinese Medicine.
-The herbal medicine consists of a huge collection
+Traditional Chinese Medicine.
+Herbal medicine consist of a huge

-of plants and other materials, such as insects or minerals, have
+collection of plants and other materials such as insects or minerals

-when knowledgeably used, can have dramatic healing effects.
-The
+herbal medicine can have dramatic healing effects.
+The practice

-practice of Chinese herbology is an art, for the combining of herbs
+of Chinese herbal medicine is an art, for the combination of herbs

-into just the right formula takes a great deal of skill and knowledge.
+into just the right formula takes a significant amount of skill

-A formula may contain 10-15 herbs.
-Each formula is consisted of
+and knowledge.
+A formula may contain up to 10-15 herbs.
+Each formula

-a chief herb, a few assistant herbs, and a courier herb to take
+consists of a chief herb, a few herbs to assist, and a courier herb

-the medicine to the site of the "lesion".
-Each herb in
+to take the medicine to the site of the "lesion".
+Each

-the formula has a different role works synergistically with the
+herb in the formula has a different role, working synergistically

 Chinese herbal medicine is traditionally used for internal organ

 imbalances.
-It is often used complementary with acupuncture and
+It is often used as a complement to acupuncture, and

-often used together in the same treatment.
-Each system affects the
+the two are often used in the same treatment.
+Each system affects

 Qi of the body in specific ways.
 In many instances, herbal remedies